LLEK10264U Nutrition Physiology

 - Analyze factors influencing these processes.

-- Compare physiological effects of different interrelated nutrients.
+- Compare physiological effects of different interrelated nutrients and dietary patterns.

 - Explain in detail the regulation of the mobilization of the macronutrients in the body at rest and during work/physical activity.